chanyca/GazeLabPy/README.md

 **Development Status: 🚧 Under Development**

-GazeLab is a research toolkit for getting real-time eye-tracking data from Pupil Neon and updating stimulus location based on gaze coordinates.
+GazeLabPy is a research toolkit for getting real-time eye-tracking data from Pupil Neon and updating stimulus location based on gaze coordinates.
 It provides tools to set up a simple experiment using Psychopy, conversion between visual degree and pixel, designed to streamline experiments involving real-time gaze-contingent stimulus presentation.

 ---
 ### Getting Started